Nebelmischling/LumiaExpansionPacks/Guides/LoomGuide.md

 ### Zipbomb Choice

-I'll go over this in more detail in the per model best options, but typically you want cot zipbombs for fake reasoning models (Gemini, Claude), and reasoner zipbomb for native reasoning models (GLM, Deepseek)
+I'll go over this in more detail in the per model best options, but typically you want CoT zipbombs for fake reasoning models (Gemini, Claude), and reasoner zipbomb for native reasoning models (GLM, Deepseek).

+As for what "Mini" means, they are

+If you use the lumiverse extension, you should pick the Zipbombs from the CoT Selections (Lumiverse) category instead.
+Custom Lumias and Extension Sov Hand will NOT work without it!

 ## Non-Reasoning Related Options